Compare SMTP Hosting

 How to Access Email From the Control Panel

 You can often access your e-mail messages from the control panel provided with your web hosting.
 But let’s say you want access to your e-mail from the desktop of your computer or from your smartphone.

 This set-up involves configuring your SMTP server so that it can deliver your e-mails to the client.
 To do this, you will likely just have to open the e-mail software you have and enter your SMTP parameters.

 SMTP Server Specification

-You will need to know your SMTP’s server specification name.
-This will look something like name.example.com and should be easily found from your e-mail provider.
+You will need to know your SMTP server specification name.
+This will look something like name.example.com and should be easily found by your e-mail provider.

 You also need the SMTP port number that is used by your incoming and outgoing mail server.

 A port is the communication endpoint of your computer’s connection to a network.

 - Port 25 – The default SMTP port is port 25.
 But, some IPs will not allow this because it can be affected by spam and malware traffic.

 - Port 587 – Most outgoing SMTP servers support port 587 for encrypted connections.